Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 00N and 30N - NOAA - Monthly

 | 2025-08-31 | 0.609071 |

 Not for investment purposes.
-Data and analyses provided on FetchSeries are not intended for investment purposes or as a basis for making financial decisions.
-Users should obtain expert advice and do independent analysis before making any financial commitments.
+Information published on FetchSeries is not not supposed to be used for investment purposes or any other financial decision.
+Users should seek professional advice and perform independent analysis before taking any financial risk.

 Series Metadata